the-kenny/WiserClock/README.md

 I'm developing this firmware to provide a cleaner, easier-extendable codebase which enables people to write awesome stuff for the WiseClock3 without much fuss.
 I started this because I found the codebase of the original firmware way too messy and confusing (no offense!).

+## Configuration
+The Clock has a serial interface.
+Every command is a single line ended by a newline (\n).
+The following commands are available:

+- beep
+Makes the clock emit a beep.
+Used to test the serial connection
+- time hh:mm
+Sets a new clock time.
+- date dd/mm/yyyy
+Sets a new date
+- beepEnabled <1 or 0>
+Enables (1) or disables (0) beeping on full- and half-hour.

 ## License
 Mostly BSD and public domain.
 Authors: